Winmarleigh & Cockerham Moss

-Drained and exploited for peat extraction, the moss suffered serious degradation until, in 2010 and 2012, we bought Cockerham Moss and Winmarleigh Moss to safeguard the plants and animals, and began restoring the invaluable landscape.
+Drained and exploited for peat extraction, the Moss suffered serious degradation until, in 2010 and 2012, we bought Cockerham Moss and Winmarleigh Moss to safeguard the plants and animals, and began restoring the invaluable landscape.

-After years of destructive activity, the moss is drying out and losing its important animal and plant-life.
+After years of destructive activity, the Moss is drying out and losing its important animal and plant-life.
 Thankfully, our staff and volunteers are working hard to rewet the moss and encourage the regrowth of important plants.

 We have constructed more than 4km of peat bunding to help hold water on the reserve.
 Supported by our other restoration work, Winmarleigh and Cockerham Moss is beginning to thrive once more.

-Specialist mossland animals like brown hares and common lizards have been spotted bounding across the grass and scuttling amongst the vegetation.
+Specialist peatland animals like brown hares and common lizards have been spotted bounding across the grass and scuttling amongst the vegetation.
 Fascinating plants like the carnivorous round-leaved sundew lurk underfoot, sphagnum moss is beginning to regrow, and the beautiful red rubies of cranberry can be seen across the reserve.
 Most exciting of all, the rare large heath butterfly flies across the boggy areas of Winmarleigh Moss between late June and early August.